twilio-professional-services/twilio-event-streams-reporting-example/README.md

 2. Populate the given variables when prompted

-   - `TWILIO_OUTBOUND_WORKFLOW_SID` - the SID of the workflow you just created - used for creating tasks
+   - `TWILIO_ACCOUNT_SID` - the account sid of your twilio account - used for calling Twilio APIs //TODO
-   - `TWILIO_ACCOUNT_SID` - the account sid of your twilio account - used for calling Twilio APIs
+   - `TWILIO_AUTH_TOKEN` - the auth token for your twilio account - used for the authentication of requests //TODO
    - `LOCALE` - Locale as setup in flex insights eg en-US
    - `TIMEZONE` - Timezone of flex insights eg "UTC" or "America/New_York"